For some, scent defines who they are.

 Once you’ve decided on a particular fragrance family, get out there and start smelling.
 Different blends will appeal to different people.
 If you can get a small tester of a scent you think you love, grab it and wear it when you’re stressed, outdoors, at work or anywhere else you can think of—and if at any time you’re unsure about the scent, move on.
 You want to be sure that you love your new scent in every situation.
 There’s nothing worse than the smell of something you’re just not happy with.

 Don’t be afraid to shop online, either!
 A detailed description on a product’s page will give you a clear idea of every note within the scent you’re interested in.
-Once you think you’d like to test one out, purchase the smallest bottle—usually a very small cost—and test it out.
+Once you think you’d like to test one out, purchase the smallest bottle and test it out.
 If you don’t love it, most places have a great return policy so you don’t have to stick with it.